ddev/ddev-contrib/docker-compose-services/drupalci-chromedriver/README.md

 # DrupalCI ChromeDriver (Behat, DrupalCI, FunctionalJavascript)

+**Note: You may want to take a look at the [ddev-selenium-standalone-chrome add-on](https://github.com/weitzman/ddev-selenium-standalone-chrome) for this situation.**

 This recipe adds the DrupalCI ChromeDriver container to a project.

+**Note that the drupalci Chromedriver does not work on macOS M1 computers.**

 Among other things, this supports Drupal's FunctionalJavascript tests.
 But it also supports Behat with WebDriver or any other use of headless Chrome.